 Enhance Your Training with a Certificate

 Our students can enhance their degrees with in-depth certificates in:

-Students have considerable flexibility to pursue second majors and minors within the Pratt School of Engineering or Duke's Trinity College of Arts and Sciences.
+On top of all that, our students have flexibility to pursue additional majors and minors within other departments of the Pratt School of Engineering or within Duke's Trinity College of Arts and Sciences.